sarajuliefrajtova/english-for-designer/02-first-mpression/index.md

 ## Featured Projects

 Currently, I am mainly involved in a digital design (web, UX & UI design) and graphic design.
-Nowadays I've also started to get more involved in other spheres of design, as well as art and self-expression in general.
+Nowadays I've also started to get more involved in other spheres of design, as well as art and self-expression in general

 ### Featured Project 1 Title